 The Amici String Program was founded in 2007 by Fiona Carnie and Theresa Plotnick.
 Their goal was to provide a setting for young string players to grow in a positive and nurturing environment.
-In the past fifteen years, the founding directors have been able to provide numerous opportunities for students to excel, both musically and personally.
+In the past sixteen years, the founding directors have been able to provide numerous opportunities for students to excel, both musically and personally.
 High standards of playing are expected and all students have access to fine teaching from local, national and international artists.
 The program mandate is:

 - To provide a positive and inclusive atmosphere for string students to develop their skills, their love of music, and their friendships.